The Optimal Nutritional Care for All (ONCA) campaign

 - Encourage them to form/strengthen a national alliance of stakeholders and develop national nutritional care plans

 - Facilitate these stakeholders to benchmark current status in order to develop an aligned view on the current state of play with respect to nutritional care in a given country

 - Bring these stakeholders together at Implementation Conferences in Brussels and Berlin.

 - Bring these stakeholders together at a Workshop in Dubrovnik, Croatia on the 17 April 2015

 - Use these events to define and reconfirm the nutritional care strategies for subsequent implementation at national level

 Which countries are involved?

-There are thirteen countries currently involved in the ONCA campaign; Belgium, Czech Republic, Croatia, Denmark, France, Germany, Israel, the Netherlands, Poland, Slovenia, Spain, Turkey and the UK.
+There are fourteen countries currently involved in the ONCA campaign; Belgium, Czech Republic, Croatia, Denmark, France, Germany, Ireland, Israel, the Netherlands, Poland, Slovenia, Spain, Turkey and the UK.

 The ENHA Steering Committee selected these countries on the basis of a number of factors, including: